Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

 ### The type objects have to be tracked manually

-Instead of using vtables set up by C++, we\'ll have to manually track the vtables ourselves.
+Instead of using vtables set up by C++, we'll have to manually track the vtables ourselves.

-### It\'s harder to define behavior for each type
+### It's harder to define behavior for each type

 With subclassing, we can override a method and do whatever you want to.
 With the type object pattern, we replace an overridden method with a